You’ve made dinner. It’s a chicken recipe you’ve cooked dozens of times. You followed the recipe to a “t,” and yet the chicken is rubbery.

 A pan sauce takes the flavor from the bits of chicken in the pan.
 All you need is a liquid to draw it out.
 It doesn’t need to be fancy, either.
-Some water and a few pats of butter and there you go.
-Place some liquid (water, wine, broth) in the hot pan over med-high heat and scrape up the bits of the pan and then add some butter.
+Some water and a few pats of butter, and there you go.
+Place some liquid (water, wine, broth) in the hot pan over med-high heat, scrape up the pan’s bits, and then add some butter.
 Serious Eats has a great tutorial on how to make a pan sauce.
 Check out our Chicken Pan Sauce Pinterest Board for even more ideas.

 So there you have it, all about rubbery chicken!

 Now you can add all of those chicken dinners to back your meal plans.
-Comment below and let me know if you have experienced any of these issues and how you fixed them.
+Comment below and let me know if you have experienced any issues and how you fixed them.